realworldocaml/book/book/garbage-collector/README.md

 These may be finalized while another duplicate copy is being used by the program.

 For this reason, attach finalizers only to values that you are explicitly sure are heap-allocated and aren't immutable.
-A common use is to attach them to file descriptors to ensure they are closed.
-However, the finalizer normally shouldn't be the primary way of closing the file descriptor, since it depends on the GC running in order to collect the value.
+A common use is to attach them to file descriptors to ensure they are closed.  <!--
+TODO: This doesn't really line up, since file descriptors are not heap-allocated values in OCaml. --> However, the finalizer normally shouldn't be the primary way of closing the file descriptor, since it depends on the GC running in order to collect the value.
 For a busy system, you can easily run out of a scarce resource such as file descriptors before the GC catches up.
 :::

 Core provides a `Heap_block` module that dynamically checks if a given value is suitable for finalizing.
-This block is then passed to Async's `Gc.add_finalizer` function that schedules the finalizer safely with respect to all the other concurrent program threads. [heaps/Heap_block module]{.idx}
+Core keeps the functions for registering finalizers in the `Expert` module finalizers can be pretty hard to reason about in multi-threaded contexts, since finalizers can run at any time in any thread.
+[heaps/Heap_block module]{.idx}

+Async, which we discussed in [Concurrent Programming with Async](concurrent-programming.html#concurrent-programming-with-async){data-type=xref}, shadows the `Gc` module with its own module that contains a function, `Gc.add_finalizer`, which is concurrency-safe.
+In particular, finalizers are scheduled in their own Async job, and makes sure to capture exceptions and raise them to the appropriate monitor for error-handling.
+[Async/finalizers]{.idx}

-Let's explore this with a small example that finalizes values of different types, some of which are heap-allocated and others which are compile-time
+Let's explore this with a small example that finalizes values of different types, some of which are heap-allocated and others which are compile-time constants:
-constants:

 ```ocaml file=examples/finalizer/finalizer.ml
 open Core